axibase/atsd/rule-engine/functions-random.md

 randomItem([1, 2, 3])
 ```

-Note that although the input collection contains numbers, the returned element will be a string which has to be parsed to a number if necessary.
+Note that although the input collection contains numbers, the returned element is a string which has to be parsed to a number if necessary.

 ```javascript
 randomItem([1, 2, 3]) = '2'